julelang/manual/src/std/vec.md

 Deallocates itself when destroyed.

-Vectors aren't use shared allocation between them.\
+Vectors aren't use shared allocation between themselves.\
 Allocates new space and copies (not deep copy) items into space.

 ::: info